hasnat/redux-modules/docs/motivation.md

 ```

 Combining these concepts into one object allows us to add extra functionality, such as `action middleware` and `propType` style payload introspection.

-These transformations as well as additional information, like the action prefix and reducer's initial state are defined in the `module definition`, which will be covered in the following sections.